AdobeDocs/commerce-marketplace/src/pages/guides/sellers/compatibility/obsolete-extensions.md

 ## Example notifications

-See the following example notification for cancelling an obsolete extension:
+See the following example notification for cancelling an obsolete listing:

 ![Example delisting notification from the marketplace](../_images/obsolete-cancelled.png)

-See the following example notification for delisting an obsolete extension:
+See the following example notification for delisting an obsolete listing:

 ![Example delisting notification from the marketplace](../_images/obsolete-delisted.png)